chitianhao/ts-arg-parse/ArgParser.en.rst

 The program defines what it requires by adding commands and options.
 Then :class:`ArgParser` will figure out what is related from the command line.
-All parsed arguments and function will be put in a key value pairs structure :class:`ParsedArgs` available for users to use.
+All parsed arguments and function will be put in a key value pairs structure :class:`Arguments` available for users to use.

 Usage
 +++++